monasca/monasca-docker/ci/README.md

     in production, so I build the artifacts we do deploy then install and configure each time with the Monasca Ansible roles.

 ## Todo
-- The jenkins jobs themselves are added to Jenkins manually at this point.
-Add a mechanism to make a default or configurable set automatically come up.
 - Document recommended minimum requirements.
 - Explore better reporting tools for Jenkns.
 - Can I watch gerrit patchsets and trigger builds based on them like I could for branches?